-A little bit more about The Choquequirao Trek to Machu Picchu
+A little bit more about the Choquequirao trek to Machu Picchu

-Choquequirao is a 15th and 16th century settlement associated with the Incan Empire.
+The Choquequirao Trek to Machu Picchu is a 15th and 16th century settlement associated with the Incan Empire.
 The site had two major growth stages.
-Choquequirao is located in the area considered to be Pachacuti’s estate; which includes the areas around the rivers Amaybamba, Urabamba,Vilcabamba, Victos and Apurímac.
-This incan treasure should be on your list of Inca sites to visit while you are in Peru.
+Choquequirao is located in the area considered to be Pachacuti’s estate; which includes the areas around the rivers Amaybamba, Urabamba,Vilcabamba, Victos and Apurimac.
+This Incan treasure should be on your list of Inca sites to visit while you are in Peru.

 We are available 5 days a week in support of your training, preparation and answering any questions you may have.
 Ian has climbed Everest the top, climbed Kilimanjaro 19 times and lead numerous treks on the Inca trail to Machu Picchu.
 We have the experience and expertise to help you prepare and fully enjoy your Inca trail experience.
 On signing up we send out our 35 page dossier on the trek with full information and details of undertaking this adventure.
-The cost of this trek starts at $2,450.
+The cost of this trek starts at $2,650.

 |Why not climb Huayna Picchu overlooking the lost city of Machu Picchu, giving you a different perspective of this wondrous place.
 This climb needs to be booked along side your Inca trail booking.
-Check out our up coming treks in 2017|
+Check out our up coming treks in 2018|

 View Inca Trail to Macchu Picchu in a larger map